Programme for International Student Assessment: External influence over national educational policy

-More important than its influence on countries' policy of student assessment, is the range of ways in which PISA is influencing countries education policy choices.
+PISA may influence national education policy choices in a variety of ways.
+Participation in international assessments like PISA has been linked to significant education policy changes and outcomes, such as higher student enrollments and education reforms.
+However, critics have argued that participation could lead to undesirable outcomes, such as higher repetition rates and narrowing of curricula.
+The impact of PISA may also vary according to the specific country context.

 Policy-makers in most participating countries see PISA as an important indicator of system performance; PISA reports can define policy problems and set the agenda for national policy debate; policymakers seem to accept PISA as a valid and reliable instrument for internationally benchmarking system performance and changes over time; most countries—irrespective of whether they performed above, at, or below the average PISA score—have begun policy reforms in response to PISA reports.

 Against this, impact on national education systems varies markedly.
 For example, in Germany, the results of the first PISA assessment caused the so-called 'PISA shock': a questioning of previously accepted educational policies; in a state marked by jealously guarded regional policy differences, it led ultimately to an agreement by all Länder to introduce common national standards and even an institutionalised structure to ensure that they were observed.
 In Hungary, by comparison, which shared similar conditions to Germany, PISA results have not led to significant changes in educational policy.

 Because many countries have set national performance targets based on their relative rank or absolute PISA score, PISA assessments have increased the influence of their (non-elected) commissioning body, the OECD, as an international education monitor and policy actor, which implies an important degree of 'policy transfer' from the international to the national level; PISA in particular is having "an influential normative effect on the direction of national education policies".
 Thus, it is argued that the use of international standardised assessments has led to a shift towards international, external accountability for national system performance; Rey contends that PISA surveys, portrayed as objective, third-party diagnoses of education systems, actually serve to promote specific orientations on educational issues.